Azure/azure-sdk-for-js/sdk/keyvault/keyvault-secrets/README.md

-# Azure Key Vault Secrets client library for JS
+# Azure Key Vault Secret client library for JS

 Azure Key Vault is a service that allows you to encrypt authentication keys, storage account keys, data encryption keys, .pfx files, and passwords by using